Re: U.S. Population Growth Has Nearly Flatlined. Is That So Bad?

 Population Education (PopEd) plays an integral role in achieving our mission by educating the next generation of leaders and activists to think more critically about how population trends relate to global issues.
 This program provides resources and development tools for K-12 educators, focusing on human population trends and their impacts on natural resources, environmental quality, and human well-being.

-In 2022, our PopEd team facilitated over 500 workshops, providing over 10,000 students and educators with the tools they need to grow their understanding of population dynamics and environmental health.
+In 2022, our PopEd team facilitated over 500 workshops, providing over 10,000 educators with the tools they need to help an estimated 3 million students grow their understanding of population dynamics and environmental health.
 See more of PopEd’s 2022 highlights below.

 World of 7 Billion Student Video Contest

 Initially created in 2010 to mark the global population reaching 7 billion in 2011, our student video contest is now in its 13th year, encouraging students worldwide to think critically about the connections between human population growth and the issues facing our planet.
 In short films, students tackle each years’ chosen topics and propose creative solutions to global challenges.
 Through the creative video-making process, the contest helps the next generation develop 21st century skills while investigating the complexity of real-world challenges.

 We announced the winners in May, with press appearances highlighting the winning students in Spectrum News, Daily Local News, and the Miami Local News.More Details on Student Video Contest

 To mark the 8 billion milestone, which officially occurred on November 15, 2022, Population Education rolled out new teacher resources in the fall, including the launch of the new World of 8 Billion student video contest website!
 The user-friendly World of 8 Billion website will continue encouraging student participation in the annual video contest, giving future generations a platform to share their ideas on how to tackle global problems related to population growth.